liquidprompt/liquidprompt/docs/config.rst

    Display the root directory of the current VCS repository with special formatting, set by :attr:`LP_COLOR_PATH_VCS_ROOT`.
-If :attr:`LP_ENABLE_SHORTEN_PATH` is enabled, also prevent the path shortening from shortening or hidding the VCS root directory.
+If :attr:`LP_ENABLE_SHORTEN_PATH` is enabled, also prevent the path shortening from shortening or hiding the VCS root directory.

 .. attribute:: LP_PS1_POSTFIX
    :type: string